pmcurtin/intelligin/README.md

 4. `run-lstm.py` is a training script for training our `SeqDoubleDQNAgent` on the simplified observation environment.
 5. `run-self.py` is a training script for training our $\text{Simple}_{\text{SELF}}$ model.

-Finally, the `tests.ipynb` file was used to generate several tables in our final report, and requires checkpoints from trained models to function.
+Finally, the `tables.ipynb` file was used to generate several tables in our final report, and requires checkpoints from trained models to function.